BobKerns/BobKerns.github.io/_posts/2019-05-10-GOP-Religion-and-Hate.md

 These ideas slowly spread into the more mainstream traditions.
 In I think 1992, I attended a Methodist service as part of my parent's anniversary celebration.
 At this service, a lay delegate gave a report on the Methodist conference—at which they ruled out gay marriage and ministry.
 That was disturbing enough, but he delivered it with glee.
 Adding to the dissonance was he was dressed and groomed to perfection, to a degree I would have guessed he was the very thing he feared.
 I'm not guessing at his sexuality, but the futility of his fears.

-Had it been any other occasion, I would have stood and protested, and left
+Had it been any other occasion, I would have stood and protested, and left!

 But we have a theme here.
 Remember Tyndale?
 Remember predestination justifying slavery?
 With predestination, you can if you choose, write off anyone you disapprove of.
 LGBTQ?
 They belong to the devil.